Okanagan Lake: Recreation

 Many parks and beaches are found along the shores of the lake, which make boating and swimming very popular activities.

 The lake is home to several species of fish, including rainbow trout and kokanee.
 It is said by some to be home to its own lake monster – a giant serpent-like creature named Ogopogo.

+A submarine was specially used in 1986 by the Okanagan Center society.